Chris Paul NBA Playoffs Player Props: Suns vs. Nuggets

-Chris Paul and the rest of the Phoenix Suns hit the court versus the Denver Nuggets in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Chris Paul and his Phoenix Suns teammates match up versus the Denver Nuggets in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.

-If you'd like to make predictions on Paul's performance, we look at his available prop bets, using stats and trends, below.
+With prop bets available for Paul, let's look at some stats and trends to help you find good wagers.

 Chris Paul Prop Bets vs. the Nuggets